Day 1: Dublin Sightseeing/Woollinn Dublin or optional Dublin Tour & Woollinn Welcome Dinner

 Day 7: Studio Donegal, Slieve League Cliffs and Glencolmcille

 Begin your day with a visit to Studio Donegal, a hand-weaving and clothing manufacturing business committed to preserving and promoting traditional Irish hand-weaving.
 Here you will see the process of hand-weaving including the spinning, warping and weaving of the wool.
-Beautifully tailored vests, jackets and homeware products are made on-site from their own fabrics.
-Studio Donegal’s soft Merino yarn is dyed and spun in the region and sold on-site.
-Next stop is the stunningly beautiful Slieve League Cliffs some of the highest and finest marine cliffs in Europe and the inspiration for Edel’s locally spun Sliabh Liag wool; we will have a quick bite to eat before we continue with the tour.
+Beautifully tailored vests, jackets and homeware products are made on site from their own fabrics.
+Studio Donegal’s soft Merino yarn is dyed and spun in the region and sold on site.

 Day 8: Workshop with Edel MacBride & Derry City Walking Tour

-Day 9: Return to Dublin via The Ulster Folk Museum
+Day 9: Return to Dublin via The Ulster American Folk Park & Carrickmacross Lace Centre

-Your final stop today will be Carrickmacross Lace to see the fine lace masterpieces that have been produced in the region since the early 1800s.
+Your final stop today will be Carrickmacross Lace to see the fine lace masterpieces that have been produced in the region since the early 1800’s.
 Enjoy a demonstration where staff that are passionate about the beauty of this meticulously created craft will show you the intricate needlework involved with creating the finished pieces.
-Continue to your hotel at Dublin Airport and check-in.
+Continue to your hotel in Dublin City Centre Hotel and check in.
 The remainder of the day is free for personal sightseeing or shopping before our final farewell dinner tonight.
-Overnight Dublin Airport Hotel, Dinner, Bed & Breakfast included.
+Overnight Camden Court Hotel, Dublin, Dinner, Bed & Breakfast included.